bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

   management1

 Our very basic Ansibe configuration is done.
-But one thing remain: we need to ensure our host (management1) can ssh to itself without password, as Ansible relies fully on the ssh to connecte to remote hosts.
+But one thing remains: we need to ensure our host (management1) can ssh to itself without password, as Ansible relies fully on the ssh to connect to remote hosts.

-Let's generate an ssh key (press enter multiple time):
+Let's generate a ssh key (press enter multiple time):

 .. code-block:: bash